stelltec/aerlytix-website-v2/src/company/news/stratos-launches-abs-portal-choosing-aerlytix-as-platform.md

 He believes that this reporting system should become normal reportingfor ABS structures.

 “We have had hugely positive feedback from the biggest noteholders in our securitisations.
-Investors can access the platform atany time rather than waitingfora monthly noteholder report, they can finally establish avaluation from the bottom up.”
+Investors can access the platform at any time rather than waiting for a monthly noteholder report, they can finally establish avaluation from the bottom up.”

 “We have turned ourselves into a digital servicer by allowing our clients to access their aircraft and see the details of their investments.”

-Fitzgerald says Stratos is differentiating itself from other platforms, especially the large asset managers and lessors, which may have hundreds of aircraft in their portfoliosand ABS structures.
+Fitzgerald says Stratos is differentiating itself from other platforms, especially the large asset managers and lessors, which may have hundreds of aircraft in their portfolios and ABS structures.

 “For us using the system is about opening access to our investors.
 Some lessors use the system for their own pricing models, but if you are a large lessor with a portion of ABS exposure, you may not want to share information to this level for just a small portion of your overall